sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/index.md

 ---
-title: Generation of a Collect Line
+title: Collect line wizard
 Description: Documentation related to the generation of a collect line
 ---

-# Generation of a Collect Line
+# Collect line wizard

+## Introduction

 The data collection wizard provides the user with a dedicated interface to map the original import data to attribute in Brainwave's data cube.
 The product will then automatically generate the corresponding data collection lines.